janlionly/NFCReaderWriter/README.md

 ## Usage
 1. Set your provisioning profile to support for **Near Field Communication Tag Reading**;

 2. Open your project target, on **Signing & Capabilities** tab, add the Capability of **Near Field Communication Tag Reading**;

 3. Remember to add **NFCReaderUsageDescription** key for descriptions to your Info.plist.

+4. Support for read tag identifier(iOS 13), you should add your NFC tag type descriptions to your Info.plist.

+   (eg: like **com.apple.developer.nfc.readersession.felica.systemcodes**, **com.apple.developer.nfc.readersession.iso7816.select-identifiers**)

+**More information please run demo above.**

 ```swift
 /// NFC Reader(iOS 11):